mayakraft/Panorama/readme.md

 ## setup

-from an empty project include `PanoramaView.h & .m` and `Sphere.h & .m` and an image file
+from an empty project include `PanoramaView.h & .m` and `Sphere.h & .m` and an image file (image is mirrored, flip image horizontally)

 in your `ViewController.m`, typically in `viewDidLoad`: